Please note that this policy was last updated on 10th January 2022.

 The latest general rules and guidance for Scotland can be found here.

-On the Day & On Filming Location
+On the Day & On Location

-We will ask crew and clients to regularly wash their hands, wear face coverings / masks, and any other necessary PPE (such as face shields, latex gloves), as well as comply with strict 2 metre social distancing.
+We will ask crew and clients to regularly wash their hands, wear face coverings / masks, and encourage the use of PPE (such as face shields, gloves), as well observe 2-metre social distancing wherever possible.
 This is particularly important while working indoors.

 If, at any time, anyone on set begins to experience a high temperature, a new and continuous cough, or a loss of taste or smell, this must be reported immediately.
 The individual must leave the set and book a Covid-19 test.